SimpliField/oh-csv/README.md

 #### options.toQuote:Array
 Default: An array containing `options.sep`, `options.linesep` strings.

-If a field contains any occurence of the given strings, it must be quoted.
+If a field contains any occurrence of the given strings, it must be quoted.

 #### options.esc:Array
 Default: `['\\']`